jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

 :label: rcs_architecture
 :alt: RCS architecture shows a collection of nested boxes designating system boundaries for the system as a whole and each interior subsystem.
 The boxes are connected with lines representing the network interconnects.

-RCS architecture following design of warehouse scale machines.
-Shows batch, vm, and container compute modalities connected to file, block, and object storage modalities via interconnect and peering to external networks.
+The RCS architecture follows the design of warehouse scale machines.
+The figure shows the HPC batch, virtual machine, and container compute modalities connected to file, block, and object storage modalities of the system via a network interconnect that also provides peering to external networks.
 ```

-RCS compute services provide HPC batch, virtual machine, and container modalities.
+RCS compute services provide HPC batch, virtual machine (VM), and container modalities.
-The compute services leverage storage services that provide parallel file systems, block devices, and object storage.
+The compute services leverage storage services that provide parallel file systems, block devices, and object storage from pools of commoditity storage hardware.
 Compute and storage services are interconnected by networks that provide bandwidth for both east-west and north-south traffic flows.
-The RCS peers with external networks, providing access from campus and external Research and Education (R&E) networks via a Science DMZ (SciDMZ) segment @Dart2013.
+RCS peers with external networks, providing access from campus and external Research and Education (R&E) networks via a Science DMZ (SciDMZ) segment @Dart2013.

-HPC batch computing is implemented via a traditional, physical compute cluster.
+HPC batch computing is implemented via a traditional, physical cluster of compute nodes.
 At our site, the HPC cluster is deployed using Bright Cluster Manager.
 Compute nodes connect to a GPFS parallel file system via a dedicated Infiniband network.

-RCS positions the HPC infrastructure along-side platforms that provide VM and container abstractions to applications.
+RCS positions the HPC infrastructure along-side companion services that provide VM and container abstractions to applications.
-The VM compute capacity is implemented via an on-premise OpenStack-based cloud.
+The VM compute service is implemented via an on-premise OpenStack-based cloud.
-This provides a comprehensive software defined infrastructure enabling the direct control over compute, storage and network resources needed to build and operate applications.
+OpenStack provides a comprehensive software defined infrastructure enabling the direct control over compute, storage and network resources needed to build and operate applications.
-We use this infrastructure to host the application routers, OOD web application, and CICD workflows describe the in following subsections.
+We use this infrastructure to host the application routers, OOD web application, and CICD workflows described in the following subsections.
 Container compute capacity for RCS is implemented via Kubernetes.
 Today, SDHPC exclusively uses the VM and batch subsystems.
-Work remains to port SDHPC to a microservices architecture.
+Work remains to leverage microservice architectures in SDHPC.

 In addition to GPFS parallel storage for HPC workloads, our implementation of RCS leverages Ceph storage subsystems to deliver block and object storage services to OpenStack and Kubernetes based workloads.
-Ceph additionally provides public S3 endpoints for user data and Cephfs as a capacity tier backend for GPFS to help manage cost.
+Ceph additionally provides public S3 endpoints for user data and Cephfs as a capacity tier backend for GPFS to help manage storage costs.
 R&E network peering is provided by a SciDMZ segment that uses Globus as the I/O interface for moving data to GPFS and allows users to manage other storage services via additional Globus connectors @Chard2016.
 Campus peering provides network access to all services in the RCS simplifying compliance with campus IT policies.
 Enhancements to RCS network interfacing are under consideration to expand services delivered via the SciDMZ.